Phone/or/Text : 818.515.1222

 Emphasis is always on buying.
 "You make a profit when you buy, collect it when you sell."
 Jay purchases stamps, coins, currency, historical and presidential documents, rare autographs, old books, photos, movie, sports, music memorabilia, and other collectibles -- from the sensational to the sublime -- rarities to accumulations -- one hoard was 33 cartons.

+In any economy, whether markets rise or fall, profits may be derived from buying and selling based on current market prices.
 Buying is sometimes 'selling' a hesitant owner to part with material.
 LA and Southern California is the West's largest, most lucrative collector market -- with a huge population and a seasoned, century and a half collector base with thousands of collections, lots, estates ripe for purchase or auction.
 (Capital funding partner welcome -- call for exciting details!)

+The stamp and coin business can thrive during any economy, recession or inflation.
+Liquidity equals strong buying power, assuring profits whether prices go up or down.
 A stream of people needs to sell for immediate cash.
 An Appraisal is for insurance or other purposes at estimated retail or market value.
 An Evaluation is a buying price -- for actual purchase.

 Jay is an APS Life Member, a member of the American Philatelic Society (established in 1886) since 1963.
 In 2013, Jay was recipient of the APS 50th Anniversary Medal.
-In 2014, Jay was also the recipient of the ANA 50th Anniversary Medal from the American Numismatic Association (established in 1891), awarded the ANA Emeritus Member status for life -- one of very few to have received 50-year member medals from both esteemed organizations -- the APS and the ANA
+In 2014, Jay was also the recipient of the ANA 50th Anniversary Medal from the American Numismatic Association (established in 1891), awarded the ANA Emeritus Member status for life -- one of very few to have received 50-year member medals from both esteemed organizations -- the APS and the ANA.

-hen you buy anything 'right' there is virtually no risk.
+Buying is key to all profits.
+When you buy anything 'right' there is virtually no risk.
 If funds must be replaced quickly to prepare for the next deal, the purchase may be sold immediately for a modest profit.
 If 'flush,' however, and if time is not of the essence, profits may be increased through retail or internet sales, floor and online auctions, trade shows, mail order.

-iPad, tablet), folks hear live calling of auction lots from homes and offices anywhere in the world, during the actual auctions, and can bid with a click.
+With live online auction bidding (PC, lap top, smart phone, iPad, tablet), folks hear live calling of auction lots from homes and offices anywhere in the world, during the actual auctions, and can bid with a click.
 An avalanche of new dollars has poured into markets by old and new collectors, investors -- thus, the future of the exciting auction business is unlimited.

 Auction houses get paid handsomely from both consignor (seller) fees and buyer premiums.
 Sotheby's and Christie's once auctioned $250 million each year.
 Today, with a flood of internet participants, they each gross many billions annually.
 A third auction firm, unknown 40 years ago, today sells $1 billion with a reported 600 employees and 24 collectibles divisions.